rkruegs123/idp-design/README.md

 Additional arguments include the temperature, timestep, and diffusion coefficient.
 Use `--help` for more details.
 Below, we list a subset of arguments that are particularly pertinent to each experiment.

+See the documentation for specific example specifications for each example.

 ## **Design an IDP with a Target Rg**
 To design an IDP with a target **radius of gyration (Rg)**:
 ```sh